-2. Child Care Subsidy Program
+3. Child Care Scholarship (Subsidy) Program

-2018 was a watershed year for Maryland's Child Care Subsidy Program (CCSP), designed to help lowincome working families afford the high cost of child care.
+2018 was a watershed year for Maryland's Child Care Scholarship (Subsidy) Program (CCSP), designed to help low-income working families afford the high cost of child care.
 After many years of fiscal neglect, both budgetary and legislative initiatives have begun to address severe deficiencies in the program.
-Most notably, the enrollment freeze in effect since 2011 was entirely eliminated, family eligibility for the program dramatically expanded, and subsidy rates that formerly ranked among the very lowest in the country were increased and will continue to rise for the next several years until they reach at least the 60th percentile of market rates.
+Most notably, the enrollment freeze in effect since 2011 was entirely eliminated, family eligibility for the program dramatically expanded, and subsidy rates that formerly ranked among the very lowest in the country were increased and will continue to rise until, within the current FY 2021, they reach at least the 60th percentile of market rates.
 For the first time in more than a decade, advocates can point to a bright future for the children, parents, and providers who participate in CCSP.